openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 ### Parameter 102: Humidity Reporting Interval

 Humidity Reporting Interval
-The interval between when humidity is reported to the gateway

-0 = Off, 1 = 1 second
+<p&gtThe interval between when humidity is reported to the gateway</p&gt <p&gt0 = Off, 1 = 1 second</p&gt <p&gt(Note: the sensor reporting time will round to the nearest minute)</p&gt

-(Note: the sensor reporting time will round to the nearest minute) Values in the range 0 to 2678400 may be set.
+Values in the range 0 to 2678400 may be set.

 The manufacturer defined default value is ```7200```.